Government by the People

 Experience has consistently demonstrated the truth of Lord Acton’s well-known observation that “Power tends to corrupt and absolute power corrupts absolutely.”
 With that being the case, distributing power as broadly and equally as possible is the best way to eliminate, or at least minimize, corruption in a government.
 It is far easier to corrupt presidents and governors, judges, or a majority of the members of a legislative body than it is to corrupt a majority of the politically active citizens in a community, state, or nation.

 In his system of classifying governments, Aristotle divided each of the three basic alternatives for how many people share power (one person, the few, or the many) into “true forms” and “perversions”.
-The “true” forms were those in which those who had power governed with a view to the common interest.
+The “true” forms were those in which those who shared power governed with a view to the common interest.
 Governments were “perversions” of the true forms when those sharing power promote their own interests over the common interest.

 The most important finding in the research conducted by Gilens and Page is that “Majority rule…tends to produce public policies that benefit the largest number of people and promote the common interest.”
 Common sense and observation confirm that finding.